okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 * Provide all your integration submission details.
 * Generate an app instance in your org for testing.
 * Submit your integration directly to the OIN team when you're satisfied with your test results.
-* Monitor the status of your submissions through the **Your OIN Integration** dashboard.
+* Monitor the status of your submissions through the **Your OIN Integrations** dashboard.

 The OIN team verifies your submitted integration before they publish it in the [OIN catalog](https://www.okta.com/integrations/).